divyajeettt/CSE231/Assignment-2/2/README.md

 }
 ```

 2. Add the syscall to the syscall table in `linux-5.19.8/arch/x86/entry/syscalls/syscall_6.tbl`.
-The syscall number is 469.
+The syscall number is set to `469`.
+The following entry is added to the table:

 ```
 469	common  kernel_2d_memcpy	sys_kernel_2d_memcpy